krober10nd/SeismicMesh/paper/paper.md

 # Acknowledgements

 This research was carried out in association with the ongoing R&D project registered as ANP 20714-2, "Software technologies for modelling and inversion, with applications in seismic imaging" (University of São Paulo / Shell Brasil / ANP).
-We would like to thank the two reviewers who helped improved the presentation and quality of this manuscript and package greatly.
+We would like to thank the two reviewers who helped improve the presentation and quality of this manuscript and package greatly.

 # References